-After years of speculation, planning, and unforeseen delays, Universal has announced that Universal Beijing Resort will open to the public on September 20, 2021.
+After years of speculation, planning, and unforeseen delays, Universal Beijing Resort is officially open to the public!
 So what’s Universal Beijing Resort like?
 On the one hand, the contents are what you’d expect, featuring such greatest hits as The Wizarding World of Harry Potter and Minion Land (the themed area that was designed for Universal Studios Japan and will soon be exported to Universal Studios Singapore); on the other hand, however, there are a few surprises in there, including both original locations and souped-up versions of tried-and-true concepts.

-Oh, yeah – there’s one final reason to pay attention to what is coming to the overarching Universal Beijing Resort when it opens this fall: there are a few fun Universal Orlando Resort cameos that pop up in Chinese announcement materials, including The Toothsome Chocolate Emporium & Savory Feast Kitchen, the Red Oven Pizza Bakery, and oh, the Volcano Bay water theme park.
+Oh, yeah – there’s one final reason to pay attention to Universal Beijing Resort: there are a few fun Universal Orlando Resort cameos that pop up, including The Toothsome Chocolate Emporium & Savory Feast Kitchen, the Red Oven Pizza Bakery, and oh, the Volcano Bay water theme park.
 In Hollywood, the introductory land will feature a Mel’s Drive-In and Universal Music Plaza stage (imported from Florida) and a “Lights, Camera, Action!” show co-hosted by directors Steven Spielberg and Zhang Yimou (adapted from Japan).
 It just may be that the future of these two Universal destinations really will be intertwined.